cfe316/cfe316.github.io/_posts/2016-08-13-low-twr-takeoff.md

 ## Discussion
 While having a $\twr$ of 2 is a convenient rule of thumb for making orbit, it is not a requirement.
 Some missions may achieve greater capabilities using a lighter engine with less thrust, if the gains in total $\Delta \vn$ offset the loss due to lower $\twr$.

+## Future work
+* Identify payload ranges and engines that would allow greater capabilites despite a lower $\twr$.
+* Extend modelling to include the increase in $\twr$ as fuel is consumed.
+* Determine optimal trajectories from the surface to a non-zero-altitude orbit, given constant $\twr$ or $\twr$ as a function of time.